OnurBaybali/Onur_Baybali_MSC_CLAP/Onur_Baybali_Clap/README.md

-# Paper Reproduction Package
+# Paper Reproduction Repository

-This package contains the code to reproduce the experiments from the thesis on statistical perceptual audio representations for CLAP models.
+This package contains the code to reproduce the experiments from the thesis  "Improving Contrastive Language-Audio Pretraining (CLAP) with Perceptual and
+Temporal Feature Engineering "

 ## Directory Structure